Death is back and it’s got quite a lot of baggage.

 The buildup to each horrific takedown was so stressful–the anticipation was so unbearable a lot of times you don’t have much energy left when the actual death happens.

+Bloodlines was a good example of creating a great movie experience.
 The funny thing is, once each death is done, and after all that screaming and shrieking from the audience is over, the people in our cinema end up clapping and laughing.
 I’m not sure why that was a collective reaction.
 But it goes to show how each scene is engrossing; you’d easily forgive the unpolished CGI in some scenes.

 It seems clear that Final Destination: Bloodlines aims to cater to a whole new audience; it has achieved that goal successfully.
 It gave us new gruesome deaths that may very well trigger new phobias in some.
 But it also included easter eggs that served as nods to its predecessors, most notably William Bludworth whom you’ll remember from the first, second, and fifth movies.
 At long last, we finally discover why this mortician knows so much about Death.
 Rest in peace, Tony Todd.